- What Kind of Fats?

 - lacking in natural antioxidants (many fats come with their own antioxidants, fat-soluble Vitamin E for example.
 Many of these are heat-sensitive, and thus are lost in the processed oils.)

 If you need a liquid oil, you’ll want to look for terms like “expeller-expressed” and “unrefined” on the bottle.
 Extra Virgin Olive Oil is always processed under low heat and pressure, so you’re safe there, too.
-(For more on good olive oil choices and safe handling, see this post.)
+(Read: Good olive oil choices and safe handling.)

 There’s a bit of a myth out there that heating liquid oils too high can form trans fats.
 Not true, says Mary Enig.
 Heating liquid oils, especially polyunsaturated oils, is damaging to the oil and damaging to your body, but it’s because of the free radicals caused by oxidation, NOT trans fats.